Research

 Multi-Agent Teamwork in Search for Smart Opponents Detection

 In our works we have shown and quantified (for specific problems) gains obtained from carrying out a mission by a team of cooperating agents.
 The techniques developed can be applied in a variety of domains including planning against adversarial opponents, control of forest fires and search-and-rescue missions.
 A significant part of my Ph.D. work investigates team cooperation and planning under uncertainty in multi-agent search tasks, specifically for guaranteed detection of smart opponents.
 A smart opponent is an opponent that can perform optimal evasive maneuvers meant to avoid its interception.
 For these types of problems a "must-win" strategy is developed to ensure detection of all opponents in a region of interest.
 Our novel search methods and performance analyses are theoretically and experimentally proven for any number of searchers.
 Our State-of-the-art results on these subjects are available at: IEEE TRO 2021, Robotica 2021, J. Int.
 Rob.
 Sys.
-2022, Frontiers on Robotics & AI 2023, ICR 2023, UR 2023, TAROS 2023, MRS 2023, Robotics and Autonomous Systems,
+2022, Frontiers on Robotics & AI 2023, ICR 2023, UR 2023, TAROS 2023, MRS 2023, Robotics and Autonomous Systems 2024, IEEE Transactions on Systems, Man and Cybernetics: Systems 2025

 Urban Air Traffic Management of Autonomously Flying Vehicles